Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies

 \section{Influence of viscosity treatment}

-As mentioned in \secref{viscosity} and \secref{sample}, part of our simulation sample employs an implementation of the \ac{GRLES} method to effectively model the viscosity that results from the amplification of magnetic fields and the \ac{MRI} in the post-merger.
+Part of our simulation sample employs an implementation of the \ac{GRLES} method to effectively model the viscosity that results from the amplification of magnetic fields and the \ac{MRI} in the post-merger.
 In this appendix, we explore the impact that the inclusion or lack of viscosity has on the properties of neutrino emission.
-To this end Figs.~\ref{fig:Peak_visc}, \ref{fig:Luminosity_av_visc} and \ref{fig:mean_ene_av_visc} present the same data that has been analysed in Secs.~\ref{sec:peakL}, \ref{sec:averageL} and \ref{sec:averageE}, but separating the simulations employing the \ac{GRLES} technique from those that do not employ it.
+To this end Fig.~\ref{fig:Peak_visc} presents the same data that has been analysed in Secs.~\ref{sec:peakL}, but separating the simulations employing the \ac{GRLES} technique from those that do not employ it.

-Rather interestingly, the figures highlight how the viscosity has essentially no impact on the neutrino emission, at least during the first \unit[10]{ms} after merger: the points corresponding to viscous simulations are evenly distributed over all values of $\ltilde$ and $q$.
-They do not cluster nor show any other particular behaviour.

-The explanation is related to the fact that many properties of neutrino emission are influenced primarily by the bulk dynamics of \ac{BNS} systems and /or by the thermodynamic conditions of matter at the surface of neutrino decoupling, as noted several times in the main text.
-While the inclusion of viscous effects can have an impact on the bulk dynamics and then on neutrino emission, this requires rather high values of several tens of meters for the mixing length \citep{Radice:2017zta}.
-But in the \ac{GRLES} model calibrated on \ac{MRI} data that we employ, the mixing length achieves a moderate value of up to $\unit[\sim25]{m}$, and only in a narrow density band: for both higher and lower densities, it decreases rapidly \citep{Radice:2020ids}.
-Therefore the viscosity cannot significantly influence neutrino emission.
+Rather interestingly, the figure highlights how the viscosity has essentially no impact on the neutrino emission, at least during the first \unit[10]{ms} after merger A similar behaviour is observed also for the time average luminosities and mean energies.
+The explanation is related to the fact that many properties of neutrino emission are influenced primarily by the bulk dynamics of \ac{BNS} systems and /or by the thermodynamic conditions of matter at the surface of neutrino decoupling.
+Small scale effects due to viscosity can happen on a time scale comparable to the disc dynamical time scale